Shri-s123/show-my-show/README.md

 #### Get all items
 A public free API at https://www.tvmaze.com/api is used to extract tv shows and its details

+## Deployment
+The web application is deployed on Heroku Cloud : https://show-my-show.herokuapp.com/

 ## Features